package57/Clunker/Clunker.md

 }
 ```

 After the roll over of the Main log, this was the result.
 Remember, we make life as easy for us as we can.
-If you were trying to connect to an existing application you job would be harder.
+If you were trying to connect to an existing application your job would be harder.
 Since we are in development, we make things easy for us.
 We'll complete the meta data when we roll the other logs.
 The main log I consider the Action log, and the others, re actions.
 Makes sense to me.

-**MySQL**
+***MySQL***

 ```
 $ sudo mysql